f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot Grabber.md

     name: python3
 ---

-# TMS Timing Screen Screenshot Grabber
+# TSL Timing Screen Screenshot Grabber

 A simple script to grab a screenshot of a TSL Timing screen.